 Dr. Terry Smith, Former Executive Director, Dallas County Juvenile Department

-Jennifer Tinker, Co-Founder, Chief Development and Operations Officer, POETIC
+Jennifer Tinker, Co-Founder and Co-CEO, POETIC

 Yulise R. Waters, JD, Assistant City Attorney and Community Courts Prosecutor